Downtown Activation and Beautification Proposals

 Downtown is a part of our city’s social and cultural heart, part of what makes our whole city thrive.
 As part of continuing efforts to support downtown, we are funding projects that bring joy to the community in small, everyday experiences, and in new, innovative ways.
 These projects can include artwork, interactive exhibits, events, and other features on sidewalks, plazas, parks and other highly visible spaces.

-Projects are selected through a competitive application process.
-We released the first call for applications, called a Request for Proposals (RFP), in May 2024.
-The first round of selected projects was announced in July 2024.
+Seven projects were selected during the first round of funding during Summer 2024.
 For the first round of projects, $350,000 was allocated to support select projects – $250,000 from lodging tax funds and $100,000 from general funds.

 • One Spark – Immersive Experiences in Vacant Spaces ($60,000)